This Salted Caramel Cream Cold Brew is a perfect Starbucks copycat. This iced coffee with caramel and salted cold foam is the perfect treat!

 Salted cold foam

-- Sea salt – you could leave this out for an unsalted cold foam.
+- Sea salt – leave this off for regular cold foam.

 Step 1: Make the cold brew.